-Some departments may permit students to register for less than full-time enrollment, also called an underload.
-This part-time underload registration may consist of individualized graduate credit hours and must be initiated by the student and approved by the student's faculty advisor.
+The standard full-time load for graduate students for certification purposes is nine credit hours per semester, unless otherwise noted.
+Some departments/programs may permit students to register for less than full-time enrollment, also called an underload.
+This part-time underload registration may consist of individualized graduate credit hours and must be initiated by the student, approved by the student's faculty advisor,

-Master's students on the thesis or project track must complete a minimum of six thesis or project hours for the master's degree.
-They need not be enrolled in thesis or project hours continuously after completing six thesis or project hours as long as they meet the minimum university requirement for full-time enrollment through other coursework.
-Master's students may be able to register for the University minimum enrollment of two credit hours per semester.
-The decision to register for two credits must be initiated by the student and approved by the student's faculty advisor.
-Before registering, the student must consult with the major professor as to the proportion of time to be devoted to thesis or project work.

-A thesis-track master's student must be enrolled in a minimum of two thesis or project hours in the semester of graduation.
+Specialist students completing a coursework-only program need to meet full-time or minimum enrollment requirements as described above.
+Specialist students on the thesistrack must complete a minimum of six thesis hours for the specialist degree.
+They need not be enrolled in thesis continuously after completing six thesis hours if they meet the minimum university requirement for full-time enrollment through other coursework.
+Specialist students may be able to register for the University minimum enrollment of two credit hours per semester.
+The decision to register for two credits must be initiated by the student, approved by the student's faculty advisor, and may require approval by the academic dean of designee.
+Before registering, the student must consult with the major professor/advisor as to the proportion of time to be devoted to thesis or project work.
+A master's thesis-track student must be enrolled in a minimum of two thesis hours in the semester of graduation.